 L.M.
 Reid is an Irish writer who has published many articles in magazines and online.

-So far Google have made available to us over 100 million stars and 200 million galaxies.
-Included with Google Earth is an in-depth exploration of the Planet Mars and the Moon.
-There is so much data, photos and information on the Moon and Mars that they have their own Applications within Google Earth.
+So far Google has made available to us over 100 million stars and 200 million galaxies.
+Included with Google Earth is an in-depth exploration of the planet Mars and the Moon.
+There is so much data, photos and information on the Moon and Mars that they have their own applications within Google Earth.

 How to Download Google Sky